Paymentshield/tech-blog/pages/about.md

 tags: [About]
 ---

-We are the technology arm of Paymentshield.
+We are the technology department of Paymentshield.
+Hi!

 At Paymentshield, we're one of the UK's leading insurance administrators and distributors.
 Working with some of the UK's best known insurers, we deliver premium products and services to financial advisers and their clients.